Palisades Interstate Park Commission

 The Palisades Interstate Park Commission (PIPC) was formed in 1900 by Governors Theodore Roosevelt of New York and Foster Voorhees of New Jersey in response to the quarrying operations along the Palisades Cliffs of New Jersey.
-The Palisades, a National Natural Landmark that are also called the New Jersey Palisades or the Hudson River Palisades, are a line of steep cliffs along the west side of the lower Hudson River in Northeastern New Jersey and Southeastern New York in the United States.
+The Palisades, a National Natural Landmark that are also called the New Jersey Palisades or the Hudson River Palisades, are a line of cliffs along the west side of the lower Hudson River in Northeastern New Jersey and Southeastern New York in the United States.
 After its formation, the PIPC quickly moved to acquire the lands at the base of the Palisades to stop quarrying operations in both New York and New Jersey.
 The commission consists of ten commissioners, five appointed by each governor, and was ratified by an Act of Congress in 1937 when its interstate compact was approved.
-Today, the Commission owns and operates more than 125,000 acres of public parkland in New York and New Jersey including 21 state parks, 8 historic sites, and the Palisades Interstate Parkway.
-These parks are visited by more than 7 million people annually.
+Today, the commission owns and operates more than 125,000 acres of public parkland in New York and New Jersey, including 21 state parks, 8 historic sites, and the Palisades Interstate Parkway.
+These parks attract more than 7 million visitors annually.